Giampaolo Crepaldi: Professor

 In 1975 he obtained his degree in philosophy from the Faculty of Letters and Philosophy at the State University of Bologna and in 1977 the Diploma of Specialization in Philosophy at the University of Padua.

 In 1981 he obtained a doctorate in theology at the Pontifical Urban University and, in 1989, a Licentiate in Canon Law at the Pontifical Lateran University.
 He was a Professor of Pastoral Company at Pontifical Lateran University.

 Pastoral work

 In 1977 he received the post of Episcopal Delegate for the Pastoral Care and Social Director of the Diocesan Center for Vocational Training and in 1985 he was appointed parish priest of Cambio.
 In 1986, he perform ministry at the Conference of Catholic Bishops as a Director of the Episcopal Social Problems and Work.

 Curial duties

 In 1994 he entered the service of the Holy See where he held the post of Under-Secretary of the Pontifical Council for Justice and Peace.
 On 3 March 2001, he was appointed Secretary and Titular Bishop of Bisarcio.
 He became a Member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People.

 Teacher

 In 2003, he founded the International Center "Cardinal Van Thuan" on the Social Doctrine of the Church, of which he is President.
 He published books, mainly on themes of Church social doctrine.
-In 2003 he founded the International Center "Cardinal Van Thuan" on the Social Doctrine of the Church, of which he is President.